agathanon/rr-dev/README.md

 > No server RST_STREAM frames are seen in this trace, indicating that the server did not observe a concurrent stream violation.

+## disclaimer lol
-obviously to weaponize it, it will take some extra effort like implementing concurrency. but don't do that shit for any reason other than research. i'm saying this explicitly because we've seen examples of "illegal code" before. i do this solely for research, and fun of course, because c'mon this shit is so interesting.
+this is only a poc, so obviously more work will be needed to test it against your own infrastructure. don't do that shit for any reason other than research. you -- the reader -- are responsible for your own actions. i do this solely for research, and fun of course, because c'mon this shit is so interesting.

+prior to today, i had very minimal knowledge of http/2, so i learned a lot from this exercise. i kept my example code for learning basics of http/2 in python as it gives insight into my process of learning.

 ## greetz
 greetz to psyk0, shifty, and slerig. who needa stop slackin, but i still love em anyway.